orklann/goagentfindip/README.md

             p.join(3.1)

-        This will filter slow IPs, but fewer IPs can be found, and need wait for more time.
+        This will filter slow IPs, but may need more time.

     Enjoy!